WallCaster/WallCaster/doc/post-mortem.md

 The old Instagram API that could be queried easily has been deleted by [Meta](https://developers.facebook.com/blog/post/2018/01/30/instagram-graph-api-updates/) since 2018.

-The observation is similar to Facebook.
+The observation is similar for Facebook.
 Need to go through the `App Review`.

 ### Use of Raspberry Pi